janlouda/entanglion/game/QuantumComponents.md

 # Quantum components

 - **Fyzické Qubity**.
-When detected by orbital defenses, you may place each ship on any planet of your choosing in Centarious.
+Pokud vás odhalí orbitální obrana, můžete každou z kosmických lodí umístit na libovolnou planetu v Centariu.
 - **Qubit Interconnect**.
 At the start of your turn, you may exchange one engine card with the other player if your spaceships are orbiting the same planet.
 This exchange is not considered an action.
 - **Dilution Refrigerator**.
 The extra mass of the Dilution Refrigerator puts a strain on your ship's engines.
 The number of engine cards you may keep in your hand is reduced to two.
 Discard one engine card upon retrieving the Dilution Refrigerator.
 - **Kvantové operace**.
 When exchanging an engine card, draw two replacement cards, add one to your hand, and discard the other one.